All Products

 Important

 Data synchronization between the column store read-only instance and the primary instance has a latency of several seconds.
-If your application requires strong data consistency between the primary instance and the column store read-only instance, do not use the automatic routing mechanism.
+If your application requires strong data consistency between the two, do not use automatic routing.

 Separated workload scenario

-If your OLAP and OLTP services use different applications to access the database, you can configure different endpoints for the applications.
-Connect the OLTP application to the cluster endpoint and the OLAP application to the endpoint of the column store read-only instance.
-This method separates traffic between the primary instance and the column store read-only instance.
+When OLAP and OLTP services use separate applications, connect each application to a dedicated endpoint: the OLTP application to the cluster endpoint, and the OLAP application directly to the column store read-only instance endpoint.
+This separates traffic between the primary instance and the column store read-only instance at the connection level.

 image